What Is Account-Based Marketing? Intro and Examples for 2023

 Partner with key decision-makers from target accounts to cocreate valuable content like ebooks, reports, or industry insights.
 This collaborative approach can generate high-quality content and foster stronger relationships with the accounts.

 For the best results, choose a partner who shares your vision and has similar goals, ensuring you avoid potential conflicts and work together effectively.
-It’s also wise to clarify your format and style from the beginning to avoid potential confusion.
+It’s also wise to clarify your format and style from the beginning to avoid possible confusion.

-By working together, you can demonstrate your expertise, communicate an understanding of the bank’s key challenges, and build a deeper relationship with the bank’s leadership, while also delivering a product that will provide reach to other potential customers.
+By working together, you can demonstrate your expertise, communicate an understanding of the bank’s key challenges, and build a deeper relationship with the bank’s leadership while also delivering a product that will provide reach to other potential customers.

 Launch a podcast

-Launch a podcast designed for your target accounts.
+Create a podcast designed for your target accounts.
 Invite industry experts from those accounts as guests to discuss relevant topics and address their pain points.
 This can establish your brand as a thought leader while strengthening connections with the target accounts.

 For example, a consulting firm that focuses on helping executive teams develop better alignment and organizational health could create a podcast and invite key leaders from target organizations as guests.